lichtensteinbl/ld-coffee-app/README.md

 # Coffee Shop Project

-Welcome to the Coffee Shop project!
-This repository contains a web application with several pages:
+Welcome to the Toggle App!
+This LaunchDarkly demo app contains a web application with several pages:
 - **index.html** – The main landing page.
 - **support.html** – A dedicated support chat page.
 - **viewer.html & viewer-support.html** – Pages that run independent login and cart functionality for viewer experiences.